midnightntwrk/midnight-architecture/specification/dust.md

 The latter two are captured in an explicit `DustActions` structure, which also includes a timestamp that these actions are made against.

 The `DustRegistration`s case is the complex one, because these registrations *may* pay for fees.
-This has a several preconditions and, differently from the other operations, happens sequentially.
-In particular, for a registration to pay for fees, the relevant Night address must have both Night inputs and outputs present in this transaction, and at least one of the inputs must not have already been generating Dust.
+This has several preconditions and, differently from the other operations, happens sequentially.
+In particular, for a registration to pay for fees, the relevant Night address must have both Night inputs present in this transaction, and at least one of these inputs must not have already been generating Dust.
 In that case, the Dust these inputs *would have generated* will be used to cover transaction fees, up to the declared limit, and the remaining amount distributed across the outputs.